-Want to make a career pivot but not sure how to approach it?
-Looking at your MBA to transition into a new career?
-Career switching is possible—but your success will depend on your ability to convince your target audience that you will be able to add value to their organization.
-To do that, we recommend conducting significant research, developing a positive and future-focused mindset, and presenting a well-crafted career narrative.
+Do you want to make a career pivot but are not sure how to approach it?
+Career switching is possible, even in tighter job markets, but your success will depend on your ability to convince your target audience that you can add value to their organization.

 - Think broadly about the relevance of your background.
-Build a compelling career narrative without having direct work experience in your target role/industry.
-For example, if you are interested in consumer products, maybe you have consumer-facing experience through work in the media and entertainment or retail space.
-Perhaps you have direct operating or investing experience in the consumer industry.
-Or maybe you work in an adjacent industry, interact with a key industry vendor, or are just a devoted customer to the firm and admire its business model.
+Identify any potential connection to your target area of interest.
+For example, if you are interested in consumer products, maybe you have operating or investing experience in the consumer industry.
+Or perhaps you work in an adjacent industry, interact with a key industry vendor, or are just a devoted customer of the company and admire its business model.

-- Believe in yourself.
-Be persistent and diligent in your search.
-You may receive a lot of rejections before you achieve your goal, but learn from each of them and use them to make you an even better candidate.
+We wish you much success—stay positive, diligent, and persistent.
+You might receive a lot of rejections before you achieve your goal, but take the opportunity to learn from each of them.
+They will make you an even better candidate.